Hayati Pro Ultra Plus 3 for £30. Buy Now.

 FAQs on the UK Vape Tax 2026

 The UK vape tax introduces a new duty on all vape liquids from October 2026.
-These FAQs give you clear, practical explanations of how the changes may affect your daily vaping routine and what to expect when buying liquids in the future.
+These FAQs provide clear, practical answers to common questions about how the Vaping Products Duty works and what it means for buying vape liquid in the future.

 What is the vape tax in the UK?

-The vape tax is a new duty applied to every millilitre of liquid intended for use in vape devices.
-It covers both nicotine and nicotine-free products and is calculated based on nicotine strength and bottle size.
-The aim is to create a single, consistent pricing system for all vape liquids.
+The vape tax is a new UK excise duty applied to every millilitre of liquid intended for use in vape devices.
+It covers both nicotine and nicotine-free vape liquids and is charged at a flat rate per ml.
+The aim is to create a single, consistent tax system for all vape liquids sold in the UK.

 When does the vape tax start?